tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 Result >< Camel
 ```

 What’s really cool about this is that obviously the strings “cat” and “camel” overlap at the start.
 Our alternative parser `(<|>)` effectively backtracks when the `cat` parser fails before eventually succeeding with the `camel` parser.
-In an imperative style program this kind of logic would result in much messier code.
+In an imperative style program, this kind of logic would result in much messier code.

 ---